 Doctors tend to classify this disease as a type of cheilitis.
 It is the inflammation of the lips.

 What causes Orofacial granulomatosis?

-Why Orofacial granulomatosis occurs in the first place is unknown till this day.
+Answer: Why it occurs in the first place is unknown still this day.
 Having said that some of the patients did seem to have food sensitivities to things like chocolate, cinnamon, benzoates.
 So eating too much of these things can be a possible cause.
 But it’s impossible to prove this fact with conviction

 What is granulomatous cheilitis?

-It is a rare condition where the lumpy swelling of one’s lips occurs.
+Answer: It is a rare condition where the lumpy swelling of one’s lips occurs.
 Doctors also recognize it as cheilitis granulomatosa.
 Basically, it is a part of the spectrum of a disease called OFG (orofacial granulomatosis).
-There are various reasons for this to happen and they are allergy, Crohn disease, and orofacial granulomatosis.
+There are various reasons for this to happen and they are an allergy and Crohn disease.

 How does Crohn’s disease affect the mouth?

 Answer: Crohn’s disease is mainly a bowel disease.
 However, it does affect the mouth.
 The most common symptom that you see on a patient’s mouth, who is affected by Crohn’s disease, is that he/she has a sore mouth.
 Plus, gum inflammation is another symptom of the disease.